Cellular-Imaging-Amsterdam-UMC/qp-lessons/Day1/4) positive_cell_detection/LESSON.md

 *   **Action:** Run `01_setup_positive.groovy`.
 *   **Explain:** "I've created our buckets: **Positive** (Red) and **Negative** (Blue)."

+*   **Before running detection:** Positive cell detection acts only inside the currently selected annotation.
+Select an existing ROI or create one so the tool knows where to work.
+    *   For small demo images, use `Objects > Create full image annotation` (shortcut **Ctrl+Shift+A**) to wrap the entire field of view instantly.
+    *   Bes sure the new annotation is selected; QuPath will only detect inside highlighted/selected regions.

 ## Part 3: Running the Tool (10 Minutes)
 *   **Step 1: Open the Tool**
     *   `Analyze > Cell detection > Positive cell detection`.